-Yet, despite the demands placed on them, only about 15 percent of caregivers have used respite care, according to the AARP and NAC report.
+Yet, despite the demands placed on them, only about 14 percent of caregivers have used respite care, according to the AARP and NAC report.

 Why isn't respite care used more often?
 Many caregivers say that they feel guilty about getting help.
 And they worry about the financial costs.